Yu Shan: Hiking

 With panoramic views, overlapping mountains, and deep, plunging valleys, Yushan National Park is well known for its scenery, sunrises, sunsets, geological features, and views of the clouds from above.
 Sea of clouds often fill the valleys.
-Indisputably, Yushan itself is the focal point of the park.
+Yushan itself is the focal point of the park.

 Yushan is one of the favorites among Taiwanese mountain climbers.
-International peak baggers Yushan is ranked as the 4th World Island Highpoints and the 3rd Asian Island Highpoints.
-After Puncak Jaya (4,884. m) in Indonesia and Mount Kinabalu (4,095 m) in Malaysia to form an "Asian Trilogy" hiking experience.
+For international peak baggers, Yushan is ranked as the 4th World Island Highpoints and the 3rd Asian Island Highpoints.
+Some hikers combine trips to Puncak Jaya (4,884. m) in Indonesia and Mount Kinabalu (4,095 m) in Malaysia to create an "Asian Trilogy".